Maureen Harding Clark

-Maureen Harding Clark (born 3 January 1946) is an Irish jurist and judge.
-She has been a judge at the International Criminal Tribunal for the former Yugoslavia (ICTY), the International Criminal Court (ICC), the High Court of Ireland and is a member of the Supreme Court of the Khmer Rouge Tribunal in Cambodia.
-She was one of the few women criminal lawyers and has extensive experience both as a criminal lawyer and as a state prosecutor in Ireland.
+Maureen Harding Clark (born 3 January 1946) is an Irish judge who served as a Judge of the Extraordinary Chambers in the Courts of Cambodia since June 2019, a Judge of the High Court from 2006 to 2014, a Judge at the International Criminal Court from 2003 to 2006, and a Judge at the International Criminal Tribunal for the former Yugoslavia from 2001 to 2003.

 Early life and education

 Clark was born to an Irish Catholic mother and a Scottish Presbyterian father in Scotland.
 When she was two years old, her family moved to Malaysia where she and her sister attended an English school run by French nuns.
-At the time she also learned Malay.
+At that time, she also learned Malay.
 The school they attended in Malaysia was located in Bukit Nanas, Kuala Lumpur.
 When she was twelve years old, the family moved to Ireland where she attended the Muckross Park College in Dublin.
 In 1964, Clark began studying at the University of Lyon where she obtained a diploma in French language.

 In 1965, Clark returned to Ireland and studied law at the University College Dublin, where she met her husband.
 Following her graduation with a BCL degree, she and her husband settled in the United States, where they had two children.
 After an amicable separation, she and the children returned to Ireland, where she followed up her studies at Trinity College Dublin.
-While at the university, her lecturer was Mary Robinson, who later became president of Ireland.
+While at the university, her lecturer was Mary Robinson, who later became President of Ireland.
 In 1975, she completed her studies and became a Barrister-at-Law at the Honourable Society of King's Inns.

 In 2021, she was made an honorary fellow of Trinity College Dublin.

 Legal career

 Following her graduation in 1975 Clark was a barrister in the South Eastern Circuit in a variety of cases.
-In 1985 she assumed as the State Prosecutor for Tipperary.
-In 1991 she received the title of a Senior Counsel.
+In 1985, she assumed as the State Prosecutor for Tipperary.
+In 1991, she became a Senior Counsel.
 The same year, she quit her job in Tipperary and became a prosecutor at the Central Criminal Court in Ireland.
 She was described as "tough-minded", and "If she was prosecuting, you knew you were prosecuted".
 She led the prosecution in the first money-laundering trial in Europe, as well as the first marital rape and male rape trials in Ireland.
-In 2004 she was appointed a member of the Irish Human Rights Commission.
+In 2004, she was appointed a member of the Irish Human Rights Commission.